 Landry signs law prohibiting transgender people from facilities that align with chosen gender

-BATON ROUGE — Gov. Jeff Landry signed a controversial bill into law Wednesday that would place further restrictions on transgender Louisianans.
+BATON ROUGE — Gov. Jeff Landry signed a bill Wednesday that requires transgender Louisianans use bathrooms and other public facilities that align to their gender assigned at birth regardless of their chosen gender identity.

 The bill—HB608—will go into effect Aug.
 1.